 The SAFE Place is a survivor-focused, trauma-informed program that provides FREE and CONFIDENTIAL support services to survivors of sexual assault, intimate partner violence, stalking, and sexual harassment (sexual violence) while working with campus partners to end sexual violence.
 We serve all members of the SFSU community including students, staff, and faculty.
 The SAFE Place recognizes that sexual violence impacts all people, regardless of race, ethnicity, age, gender, or sexual orientation and strives to foster a safe and welcoming environment.
-We are committed to addressing sexual violence within the social justice, anti-oppression framework.
+We are committed to addressing sexual violence within a social justice, anti-oppression framework.
 The SAFE Place helps survivors determine their own healing path by reviewing options for reporting, medical care, mental health care, alternative healing interventions, and empowering survivors to choose the path that feels right for them.

-Empowering and supporting survivors through advocacy to end sexual violence
+Empowering and supporting survivors through advocacy to end sexual violence.

 How to make An Appointment:

 The SAFE Place advocate is available Monday through Friday from 8 a.m. - 4:45 p.m.
 You can make an appointment by emailing firstname.lastname@example.org.
 The SAFE Place is located in the SSB Room 205 within the Counseling and Psych Services (CAPS) office; please visit the CAPS office or call (415) 338-2208 to schedule your appointment or to meet with the advocate if immediate services are needed.

 For advocacy services when The SAFE Place is closed, reach out to our community partner, SFWAR (available 24/7 at (415) 647- RAPE).

 Students can also reach out to SF State University Police for emergency situations (415) 338-2222 and/or the Title IX Office/Equity Programs & Compliance to submit a report.